RoboSchmied/MihDi/README.md

 | A7 | Pot6 | note height far |
 | 5V | LED3,4 | show power state |

+## Info
+- MIDI output channel is 1, you can change it in code.
 - You can ask about the project at [MihDi[at]roboschmie.de]()